algolia/instantsearch/docgen/src/Getting_started_React_native.md

 ## Add a SearchBox

 Now that we've added the results, we can start querying our index.
-To do this, we are gonna use the [connectSearchBox](connectors/connectSearchBox.html) connector.
+To do this, we are going to use the [connectSearchBox](connectors/connectSearchBox.html) connector.

 This connector gives you two interesting properties: